 The capstone is an in-depth research project.
-As such, it has a developmental arc that includes identifying a research area, reading in the relevant literature, refining a research question, identifying appropriate methods and relevant data, analyzing results and reporting findings.
+As such, it has a developmental arc that includes identifying a research area, reading in the relevant literature, refining a research question, applying for and receiving IRB approval for any human subjects research, identifying appropriate methods and relevant data, analyzing results and reporting findings.

 Your capstone advisor will be your guide in this process.
 To help you execute your project successfully, you are: